filviu/blog/content/posts/2012/2012-01-17-fixing-a-self-pressing-button-on-an-asus-vw202sr-monitor.md

 [<img decoding="async" loading="lazy" class="aligncenter" title="Asus monitor dissasembly step" src="http://blog.silviuvulcan.ro/wp-content/uploads/sites/2/2012/01/IMG_0369_v1.jpg" alt="Asus monitor dissasembly step" width="216" height="333" />][4]

-Don&#8217;t loose the rubber caps and place the flat ones with the adhesive side facing up.
+Don't loose the rubber caps and place the flat ones with the adhesive side facing up.
 This way you can reuse them.

 [<img decoding="async" loading="lazy" title="Asus monitor dissasembly step" src="http://blog.silviuvulcan.ro/wp-content/uploads/sites/2/2012/01/IMG_0371_v1-500x96.jpg" alt="Asus monitor dissasembly step" width="500" height="96" />][5]

 There are two openings in the frame at the bottom.
-Place the monitor facing up and use a plastic tool (or if, like me, you don&#8217;t care about marks you can use a flat-head screwdriver) **Pull very gently** as the frame holds a small pcb board with the buttons and the power led.
+Place the monitor facing up and use a plastic tool (or if, like me, you don't care about marks you can use a flat-head screwdriver) **Pull very gently** as the frame holds a small pcb board with the buttons and the power led.
 Disconnect it before lifting the frame.

 [<img decoding="async" loading="lazy" title="Asus monitor dissasembly step" src="http://blog.silviuvulcan.ro/wp-content/uploads/sites/2/2012/01/IMG_0372_v1.jpg" alt="Asus monitor dissasembly step" width="500" height="287" />][6]